Myths About Epilepsy

 - You can swallow your tongue during a seizure.

-It’s physically impossible to swallow your tongue.
+It is physically impossible to swallow your tongue.

 - You should force something into the mouth of someone having a seizure.

 Absolutely not!
-That’s a good way to chip teeth, puncture gums, or even break someone’s jaw.
+That’s a good way to chip teeth, puncture gums, be bit or even break someone’s jaw.
 The correct first aid is simple.
 Gently roll the person on one side and put something soft under his or head for protection from injury.

 - You should restrain someone having a seizure.